What is Social Emotional Learning?

 - Responsible decision making: This is the ability for a student to make constructive and respectful choices about his or her own personal behavior and social interactions.
 These choices are based on consideration of ethical standards, safety concerns, and social norms.
 They respect the realistic evaluations of situations.
 Students who exhibit responsible decision making respect the consequences of various actions, the well-being of themselves, and the well-being of others.

 Hi!
-I am the SEL at Pennington Elementary and Stevens Elementary.
+I am the SEL for Stevens Elementary.
 I'm incredibly excited about Social Emotional Learning, and the possibility of teaching students strategies and skills to be successful across environments.
 Mental health is a passion of mine, and I have spent the past 16 years engaged in this work in Jefferson County Public Schools.
-I look forward to this work and the ability to support our amazing students!
+I look forward to this work and the ability to support our amazing scholars!

 Please call me or email me if you have any questions about our work!
 720-644-6264 or Melissa.Hoza@jeffco.k12.co.us